j-siderius/TinySpark/docs/chapter1/neuron.md

 ![Neuron structure](../assets/images/neuron_structure.png)

 The inputs of a neuron come in many different shapes and sizes (literally).
 A neuron could receive just one single input, or be connected to more than 500 different inputs.
-The inputs to a neuron are always numeric (since we are essentially working with one giant mathematical formula), so complex inputs like sound or images have to be split into many different parts (e.g. milliseconds of sound or pixels in an image).
+The inputs to a neuron are always numeric (since this is essentially one giant mathematical formula), so complex inputs like sound or images have to be split into many different parts (e.g. milliseconds of sound or pixels in an image).
 These can then be fed into the input of a network.

 ---